home-assistant/home-assistant.io/source/_integrations/yale.markdown

 ## Sensor

-If you have an Yale Doorbell with a battery, once you have enabled the Yale integration, you should see the following sensors:
+If you have a Yale Doorbell with a battery, once you have enabled the Yale integration, you should see the following sensors:

 - Doorbell Battery

-If you have an Yale Smart Lock, once you have enabled the Yale integration, you should see the following sensors:
+If you have a Yale Smart Lock, once you have enabled the Yale integration, you should see the following sensors:

 - Lock Battery
 - Lock Operation

-If you have an Yale Keypad, once you have enabled the Yale integration, you should see the following sensors:
+If you have a Yale Keypad, once you have enabled the Yale integration, you should see the following sensors:

 - Keypad Battery